Dental Clinic for Bad Breath in Perth

 - Sinusitis and bronchitis

 A healthy, balanced diet is an important factor when it comes to staying generally healthy, but your dietary choices can also have an impact on your oral health.
-If you suffer from short-term, instead of chronic bad breath, you may find it helpful to avoid foods like garlic, onions, some spices, coffee, carbonated drinks and alcohol.
-All of these foods and drinks can cause temporary bad breath.
-Eating too many foods that are high in sugar and starch can also lead to increased bacteria and plaque, which are contributors to tooth decay, gum disease and bad breath.
+If you suffer from short-term, instead of chronic bad breath, you may find it helpful to avoid foods like garlic, onions, some spices, coffee, carbonated drinks and alcohol as they can cause temporary bad breath.

 Your Perth Dental Clinic for Bad Breath